 - Behavioral analyses of rhinos at inaccessible sites from camera trap videos.

 - Helping set up deterrent experiments and monitoring rhino responses to those deterrents.
-In 2023, this will focus on assessing the efficacy of ultrasonic (very high frequency) deterrents.
+This may include assessing the efficacy of ultrasonic (very high frequency) deterrents.

-- (New for 2023) Acoustical tools will also be used to assess rhino vigilance, with volunteers observing rhino behavioral responses to the playback of two animal vocalizations, one neutral and one a potential threat.
+- Acoustical tools may be used to assess rhino vigilance, with volunteers observing rhino behavioral responses to the playback of two animal vocalizations, one neutral and one a potential threat.